 The Santa Lucia Conservancy Board of Trustees is a blend of Preserve community members and at-large members who together bring expertise in the natural sciences, conservation, law, business and management.

-Board Members
+2024-25 Board Members

-- Michael Sutton, Chair
+- Rick Frank, Chair

 - Jim Andrasick, Vice Chair